 Horseradish (Cochlearia Armoracia) – Horseradish is used as a condiment like mustard.
 It makes a flavorful accompaniment for beef, chicken and seafood.
 Horseradish is also considered an excellent herbal remedy for treating everything from asthma to tuberculosis.
 Horseradish oil contains sulfur and is used to fight bacteria.
 It is effective in killing Listeria, E. coli, Staphylococcus and other harmful food bacteria that can cause food poisoning.

-The pungent aroma and hot taste of horseradish become apparent when the white, fleshy root is grated.
-During this process the plant cells are crushed and volatile oils are released.
+When the white, fleshy root is grated, a pungent aroma is released.
+Horseradish also has a hot taste.
+During the grating process plant cells are crushed and volatile oils are released.
 Vinegar stops this reaction and stabilizes the flavor.
 For milder horseradish, vinegar is added immediately.
 For coughs and colds horseradish is used in its original state.

 Horseradish has powerful medicinal properties.
 It acts as a stimulant, diuretic and antiseptic.
 Taken with oily fish or rich meat it acts as an excellent stimulant to the digestive organs, and as an aid to digestion.
 When taken for a cold, horseradish clears the nasal passages and promotes restful sleep.